Frequently Asked Questions

 Use Cases & Best Practices

-Is the Untitled ID Tag affected by the recent iOS14 updates?
+Is the Untitled ID Tag affected by iOS14 updates which severely limited 3rd party tracking?

 Despite iOS14 rollouts, we have not seen a significant decrease in performance of our B2C and B2B data feeds.
 Instead, we continue to see resolution counts holding on average ~60% of total unique website visits for United States session origins.
 Resolution counts can vary site to site and are influenced by the category of the site itself.
 In conjunction with our data partner networks, our team has been researching and developing solutions for a first-party cookie method.
 These solutions may require a new implementation of the tag on your website in response to the potential of a third-party cookie deprecation among all major browser providers.